 Siobhán received her PhD from Trinity College Dublin under the supervision of Redmond O’Connell and Ian Robertson.
 She completed her first postdoc in the Department of Experimental Psychology, University of Oxford.
 Siobhán’s research to date has primarily focussed on establishing the neural basis of executive functions and examining interventions to improve these functions in young and older adult populations.
 She has been particularly interested in understanding why some individuals respond to such interventions and others do not.

-In Claire’s group, Siobhán will lead an MQ-funded project aimed at developing an algorithmic tool to help clinicians make more personalised treatment decisions for mental health patients – using web-based data collection, cognitive tests, computational modelling, and machine learning.
+In Claire’s group, Siobhán is leading an MQ-funded project aimed at developing an algorithmic tool to help clinicians make more personalised treatment decisions for mental health patients – using web-based data collection, cognitive tests, computational modelling, and machine learning.

 Email: hartys1 [at] tcd [dot] ie